 - Typical Job Description: CEO Salary.com

 17. Management Consulting

-Mckinsey & Company are just one big name player taking on medical consultants.
+Mckinsey & Company is just one big-name player taking on medical consultants.

 - Median salary: $100,000 (entry level)

 18. Medical Billing/Coding

 Medical billing is a specific role within health care insurance services that involves submitting and following up on claims.
 Although it doesn’t require in-depth science knowledge or a ton of experience in healthcare, it’s relatively easy to get into before working your way up to more specialized medical insurance roles.